-For Applicants: Any foster child or foster adult, or any minor who is in a temporary placement of minor with a non-parent, who is are in the home at the time of initial voucher issuance, and who is are determined to be in a long-term placement, will be included when calculating the considered in the determination of subsidy size.
+For Applicants: Any foster child or foster adult, or any minor who is in a temporary placement with a non-parent, who is are in the home at the time of initial voucher issuance, and who is determined to be in a long-term placement, will be included when calculating the subsidy size.
 For the purpose of determining subsidy size, long-term placement is defined as six or more months.